 “Her work gave us the confidence to begin discussions with the new HR director straight away and many of her short-term and longer term recommendations have already been put into place or are underway.

 “These included a complete staff survey, the setting up of a staff forum and number of smaller changes to the way communication happens across the organisation.
 We still have more to do and we will certainly engage Rachel again in the future.

 We couldn’t recommend her highly enough, and she is courteous, professional, a pleasure to work with and – most importantly – a complete expert in her field.”

 Post author: Rachel Miller.

 How to get more done in your day

 Want to know how I get through everything I need to each day?
 I’ve created my own daily planner and you can now get your hands on it for free.
 Enjoy!

 Invest in your career

-Learn more about internal communication through All Things IC Masterclasses.
+Enjoyed this article?
+You’re invited to learn more about internal communication through my All Things IC Masterclasses.

-Discover my one-day courses.
-They are held in London and you can choose from Internal Communication, Strategic Internal Communication and Writing Skills.
+My one-day courses are held in London and have been designed to invest in you.
+Come and share your problems, meet your peers and boost your comms skills.
+You can choose from Internal Communication, Strategic Internal Communication, Change Communication and Writing Skills.